 Saturdays 8am to 1pm

-The park setting, across from a public library, adds a tranquil, family-friendly vibe to Santa Monica's Pico Farmers Market.
+The park setting, across from a public library, adds a tranquil, family-friendly vibe at the Santa Monica farmers market located at Santa Monica's Pico Farmers Market.
 Seek out Wild Local Seafood, which draws both celebrated chefs and home cooks.
 Three parking attendants help keep traffic flowing and a free bike valet makes it tempting to leave the car at home.
 Look for free monthly preserving classes taught by LA County Master Food Preservers and a monthly Master Gardener booth.

 MAIN STREET FARMERS MARKET